JoshCheek/deject/Readme.md

 ```

 Set a global default value to be used when a value isn't explicitly provided.
-If you are worried about clobbering a previously registered value, invoke with `:player2, safe: true`
+If you are worried about clobbering a previously registered value, invoke as `.register(:player2, safe: true)`
 this is turned off by default because I found that code reloading was horking everything up.

 ```ruby